Samuel Carpenter (deputy governor): Notable half-brothers

-Two of Samuel Carpenter's half-brothers arrived, it is believed but not proven, on different ships in Philadelphia in 1683.
+Two of Carpenter's half-brothers arrived, it is believed but not proven, on different ships in Philadelphia in 1683.
 One may have accompanied or followed Samuel from Barbados.
 The dates they arrived and from the ports from which they sailed have not been found.
 Joshua, Samuel and Abraham were each born of a different mother, but they remained close throughout their lives.

 Joshua Carpenter (baptised in Horsham, 26 August 1638 – 1722, Delaware) was the son of Mary Somervale, the first wife of Sheriff John Carpenter.
 Joshua married an Elizabeth Story and later moved to the state of Delaware.
 He had at least two children and two grandchildren by the time he died.

 He was one of the founders of Christ Church in Philadelphia.
 He was a brewer whose Philadelphia Ale was well known.
 Despite ending his days in Delaware, he was buried in the center of Washington Square under an apple tree.
 In an enclosed ground measuring forty feet square lies the interred members of Joshua's family and that of the related Story family.
 The story of this small "Potter's Field" burial was caused by the death in the latter family by suicide, which excluded her from burial in the common church grounds of the city.

 Abraham Carpenter (baptised in Horsham, 18 November 1652 – 10 April 1708, Philadelphia) from Elizabeth (maiden name unknown), the third wife of Sheriff John Carpenter of Horsham.
 Abraham was a merchant and married later in life, yet remained steadfast to the Church of England.
 Despite this he was buried in the Friends Burial Ground in Philadelphia.
 His wife's name is unknown other than she died about the "3rd Mo.
 1705" and was a Quaker.
 He made several trips back to England and kept in contact with the family there.
 He helped build Christ Church in Philadelphia.
 His efforts in creating and restoring trade with the mills in England insured financial success for Philadelphia.
 He became sick after returning from a difficult journey in the winter of 1707-1708 and died before seeing the financial recovery he helped prepare for in Philadelphia.